sourcegraph/handbook/content/marketing/demand-gen/RebeccaR-readme.md

 ### How I eat fries

-Ranch, blue cheese, ketchup, or honey mustard are all appropriate dressings for me!
+Ranch, blue cheese, ketchup, or honey mustard are all appropriate dipping sauces for me!
 I typically grab a cluster of fries and dip them all at once to be efficient.

 ### My sun, moon, and rising signs